How can a Holy and Righteous God know what I did and thought and said on yesterday, and not kill me in my sleep last night?

 We are continuing in the discussion from Leviticus 23, regarding the Feasts of the LORD.

-n the Christian liturgical year it has become a feast commemorating the "Birthday of the Church."
+This week, we discuss what we know as Pentecost.
+In the Christian liturgical year it has become a feast commemorating the "Birthday of the Church."
 But if that was just a historical event, then what does Pentecost mean for us today?
 Lets start in Leviticus 23:15-21.

 So, there are three mandated festivals that Jewish people are to commemorate every year.
 It is important enough that God commanded in scripture for them to observe year after year.
 The three feasts are The Feast of Unleavened Bread (Pesach/Passover), The Feast of Weeks (Shavout/Pentecost), and The Feast of Booths/Tabernacles (Sukkot).